zhudotexe/FIREBALL-data-processing/README.md

 Building the explorer app locally is optional - the prebuilt files can be downloaded from TODO.

 To build the explorer web app locally, Node.js 16+ is required.

+The explorer app uses some [modern web technologies](https://caniuse.com/mdn-api_textdecoderstream) that are not yet supported by all browsers; Chrome 71+, Edge 79+, Safari 14.1+, or Opera 58+ is required (Firefox and IE are not supported).

 ```bash
 # installing Node requirements (optional)